Cologne Central Mosque: Criticism during the planning phase

-Markus Wiener of the far-right activist group Pro Cologne, expressed his fear that the Cologne mosque will empower the Muslim population too much.
+Markus Wiener of the far-right activist group Pro Cologne, expressed his fear that the Cologne mosque would empower the Muslim population too much.

 On June 16, 2007, 200 people gathered in a protest organized by Pro Cologne against the mosque including representatives from the Austrian Freedom Party and the Belgian Vlaams Belang.
-Then district deputy mayor Uckermann seconded that he thinks many residents reject the mosque because they believe that Cologne is a “Christian city”.
+Then district deputy mayor Uckermann seconded that he thought that many residents reject the mosque because they believe that Cologne is a “Christian city”.
 Author Ralph Giordano stated that he opposed the project as the mosque would be “an expression of the creeping Islamization of our land”, a “declaration of war”, and that he wouldn't want to see women wearing headscarfs on German streets, likening their appearance to “human penguins”.
 Henryk M. Broder, a journalist, disagrees with Giordano's metaphor but said that “A mosque is more than a church or a synagogue.
 It is a political statement.”
 Giordano's remarks have turned the local dispute into a national debate about the place of Islam in Germany. and other prominent Germans criticized the project as well.
 District mayor Uckermann stated that Giordano's comments “broke down the wall.
 Before if you criticised this monstrous mosque you were a Nazi.
 But we have a problem with the integration of Muslims.
 It's a question of language and culture.”
-Uckermann left the conservative CDU for right-wing Pro Cologne in 2008 after being voted out of office as the district's deputy mayor and reportedly facing party exclusion.
+(Note: Uckermann left the conservative CDU for right-wing Pro Cologne in 2008 after being voted out of office as the district's deputy mayor and reportedly facing party exclusion.)